rajshahuk/macos-menubar-worldclock/README.md

 ### Changing the Primary Timezone

 Click on any timezone in the dropdown menu to set it as the primary.
-The primary timezone is displayed in the menubar and marked with a checkmark (✓) in the dropdown.
+The primary timezone is displayed in the menubar.

 ### Adding Timezones